rantahar/Lattice-Field-Theory/source/index.rst

 So the Monte Carlo method becomes more efficient around :math:`D = 8`.
-In the 2D XY model each site has a single spin, so for a small :math:`8\times8` lattice we already have
+In a model with a single scalar field each site has a single spin, so for a small :math:`4\times4\times4\times4` lattice we already have

 .. math::
-   D = 4\times 8 = 64
+   D = 4\times4\times4\times4 = 256
    :label:

-This result is true as long as the function and it's square are integrable
+This result is true as long as the function and its square are integrable

 .. math::